yanggujun/commonsfornet/doc/Commons.Json.md

   __When no corresponding property is found on the object, it is ignored.__

-  __You can tell the mapper to map an object property into a JSON key__
+  __You can tell the mapper to map an object property into a different name__

   __And not to map the property__

   __Use a specific date time format__

   __And use the default date time format__

+  Now the date time format is univernal.
+In case you need to switch the date time format for some objects.

   __Write your own JSON-Object converter__